 Second Graders are buddies with the Sixth Graders, often joining up to read, cook, or tidy up the campus together.
 Second Graders throw themselves into their many projects and presentations with a passion characteristic of their age.
 A morning at school may find them measuring objects in their classroom for a math project, intensely reading a chapter book aloud, or working in a small group on a business plan for their economics unit.

 Lower School Counselor Mary Stokes leads the children in discussions and projects that focus on social-emotional learning.
 Activities and art projects tie in to the monthly themes ranging from “inclusiveness” to “cooperation.”
-Mary also helps guide children as they strive to find positive ways to work out any misunderstandings.
+Mary helps guide children as they strive to find positive ways to work out any misunderstandings.
+Class meeting is also a dedicated time to review and put into practice the core values of the school that children learn on outdoor education trips: character, respect, responsibility, community, and perseverance.